jbetz34/jbetz34.github.io/docs/_posts/2023-02-01-The-limit-does-not-exist.md

 Although the infinite math available in python was not my inspiration for this post, we did loosely follow the same steps as the developers for python (convert number to list, maximize the size of each list item, etc.).
 However, python uses the Karatsuba algorithm for multiplication instead of our matrix multiplication, and they are able to store up to 32 bytes in each list item.
 If you want to read more about how python supports unlimited data in their number types, you can read this [article][python-supernums].
 Who knows, maybe I will come back later and take another crack at unlocking infinite math in kdb.

+Thanks for reading, I know math isn't everyone's favorite subject and this post is littered with it.
 If you have any questions, comments, or you think you can write a better multiplication operator, definitely reach out to me using one of my linked accounts or leave a comment (if I ever get those things set up).

  As for the limit of our new multiply function?
 Well, you probably will run out of memory before you hit it, but it can hold 9*(2<sup>64</sup>-1) digits.
 Now if only we had a way to calculate that number...